idmshawn/learning_notes/sw_eng/patterns.md

  * Concrete Creators override the factory method in order to change the
  * resulting product's type.
  */
-class ConcreteCreator1 : public Creator {
+class ConcreteCreatorA : public Creator {
   /**
    * Note that the signature of the method still uses the abstract product type,
    * even though the concrete product is actually returned from the method.
 This